 PID free technology: Potential Induced Degradation or better known as PID is known to affect almost all the type of solar modules.
 In a PID affected module, there is either a current leakage from the cell to the ground via the frame (better known as PID-polarization or PID-p) or there is a shift of positive ions (usually Na+) from the glass to the solar cell which leads to recombination loss (better-known as PID-shunting or PID-s).
 This PID mechanism usually attacks the insulating layer of the solar cell which if polar in nature accumulates electric charges under high potential difference.
 While this happens in the case of crystalline cells where the SiNx coating is polar in nature, the TCO used over the HJT cells is non-polar.
 This means that there would not be any charge built up in these cells and hence there would practically be no PID in them (refer to Figure 3).

-Lowest temperature coefficient: The temperature coefficient is one of the most crucial parameters of a solar module.
-It determines the amount of power drop that the cell or module would face if there is a rise in temperature.
-Temperature coefficient depends on a lot of factors namely series & shunt resistance, quality of surface passivation, number of interstitial defects, etc. With each interlayer of the HJT cell taking care of better light absorption, enhanced surface passivation at low series, and higher shunt resistances, the cell has the lowest thermal coefficients amongst all the known technologies in solar PV.
+Lowest temperature coefficient: One of the most important parameters of a solar module is the temperature coefficient.
+It determines the amount of power loss that the cell or module will experience if the temperature rises.
+The temperature coefficient is affected by a variety of factors, including series and shunt resistance, surface passivation quality, the number of interstitial defects, and so on.
+With each interlayer of the HJT cell ensuring better light absorption, improved surface passivation at low series, and higher shunt resistances, the cell has the lowest thermal coefficients of any known solar PV technology.

 Lowest degradation: With almost no known mechanism effectively affecting the HJT modules, they are known to have the lowest power degradation rates.
 Further, they are also known the have better reliability compared to their peer technologies.

-We would continue this article and in the next, we would explain to you the comparison between HJT & other commercial technologies both on technical & commercial terms.
-We would also educate you on the roadmaps of HJT technology around the world.
-Keep looking at this space for the follow-up article.
+We will continue this article and explain the technical and commercial comparisons between HJT and other commercial technologies in the following article.
+We would also educate you on the global HJT technology roadmaps.
+Keep an eye on this space for a follow-up article.

 ROOP SOLAR Vision is to provide high-quality and cost-effective sustainable energy solutions across all the markets, reducing carbon footprint – paving way for sustainable energy thereby improving the quality of present and future human life.